 D.C.
 Un-United: Amazon's Second HQ Pits City Vs. Its Suburbs

-When it comes to the Olympic-style bidding for Amazon's second headquarters, the nation's capitol and its neighbors could have joined together in a united front.
+When it comes to the Olympic-style bidding for Amazon's second headquarters, the nation's capital and its neighbors could have joined together in a united front.

 Instead, the District of Columbia and the suburbs of Maryland and Virginia decided to compete against each other.

-As Amazon is working to whittle down the 20 finalists to a new short list in coming weeks, cities are abuzz with the company's mega-promise of a $5 billion investment and up to 50,000 jobs paying an average of $100,000 a year.
+As Amazon is working to whittle down the 20 finalists to a new shortlist in coming weeks, cities are abuzz with the company's megapromise of a $5 billion investment and up to 50,000 jobs paying an average of $100,000 a year.

 Several major metropolitan areas, like Denver and Dallas, came together with their neighbors to create a unified pitch to woo Amazon.
 But the Washington metro area — the city and two of its suburbs in Northern Virginia and Maryland's Montgomery County — is sitting on three of the coveted spots vying to be Amazon's second home.